 Most tanks for reptiles are made of glass and come with metal mesh screen tops.
-These mesh tops allows light and heat penetration along with airflow and humidity control.
+These mesh tops allow light and heat penetration along with airflow and humidity control.

 Bad reptile terrariums are plastic bins, or opaque containers, with tightly sealed tops and no ventilation holes.
 Plastic enclosures should only be used for transporting or temporarily housing a reptile during a clean.

 Reptile tanks usually come in “long” and “tall” variations.
 Leopard geckos, uromastyx, and box turtles, need tanks that are longer than they are tall.
 The opposite is true for arboreal species like day geckos, rat snakes, and chameleons.

 Have any questions about choosing the best terrarium for your reptile?
 Let us know in the comments.